Halt-I-m-Reptar/MtG_Finance_Dev/the_mythic_store_bl_prices/README.md

 ## Instructions
 * Open index.html in Chrome (drag and drop)
-* Add each card you wish to create a link for into the text box with, each on a new line
+* Add each card you wish to view buy prices for
 * Click "Get Prices" to create a table of results
 * Click "Clear Data" to clear the text area, data display, and any errors